diffussy69/comfyui-curved_weight_schedule/README.md

 - Solution: Make sure matplotlib is installed: `pip install matplotlib`
 - Set show_graph=false if you don't need it

+**Issue: Custom formula not working**
+- Solution:
+  - Check syntax - use `t` as the variable
+  - Make sure formula evaluates to numbers between 0-1 (auto-normalized)
+  - Avoid forbidden operations (import, exec, eval)
+  - Test with simple formulas first: `t**2`, `sin(t*3.14)`

+**Issue: Preset not applying**
+- Solution:
+  - Make sure preset is set to something other than "Custom"
+  - Preset values override manual settings
+  - Switch to "Custom" to use manual parameters

 **Issue: Masks not affecting output**
 - Solution:
   - Check that masks are actually painted (not empty)